axa-group/Parsr/server/src/processing/HeaderFooterDetectionModule/README.md

 The following two parameters are available:

-1. `maxMarginPercentage`: The percentage of the page upto which (both from the top and the bottom) the algorithm will search for header or footer classification.
+1. `maxMarginPercentage`: The percentage of the page up to which (both from the top and the bottom) the algorithm will search for header or footer classification.
 2. `ignorePages`: The list of pages to be ignored in the header/footer search.
    This typically includes book titles, table of contents, preface, and other pages which do not typically have the same header/footer layout as the rest of the document.